lake-wg/authz/draft-ietf-lake-authz.md

 ### U is the Responder {#u-responder}

-ELA also works with U is the EDHOC Responder.
+ELA also works with U as the EDHOC Responder, a setup we refer to as the ELA reverse flow.
 The main changes in this case are:

+- Instead of having Voucher_Info sent in EAD_1, it is sent in EAD_2 as part of EDHOC message_2.
+- Instead of having Voucher sent in EAD_2, it is sent in EAD_3 as part of EDHOC message_3.
-- Instead of sending EDHOC message_1, U sends an initial trigger packet to V, e.g., a CoAP request.
-Upon receiving this trigger, V initiates the handshake by replying with an EDHOC message_1.
+- Optionally, U may send a trigger message, e.g., a CoAP request, to let V know that it is available to execute an EDHOC handshake.
-- When U answers with EDHOC message_2, it contains the Voucher_Info struct as part of EAD_2.
-- Finally, EDHOC message_3 carries Voucher in the EAD_3 field.
+Specifying this trigger message is out of scope, and is left to application.

 ~~~~~~~~~~~ aasvg
 +--------+--------+          +-----------------+